We may earn money or products from the companies mentioned in this post.

 You can take the double-decker, open-top bus for a comfortable sightseeing excursion to over 100 London Pass attractions like Big Ben, Buckingham Palace and Cleopatra’s Needle.

 It is one of our favorite ways to get a great overview of the city while giving our feet a rest.
 Read our detailed guide to why you should take a Big Bus tour of London.

 Tower of London

-Visit the place where Prince William and Kate Middleton got married.
-This UNESCO World Heritage Site is not only a church but also the burial place for some of the most esteemed British intellectuals such as Isaac Newton, Charles Darwin, and Charles Dickens.
+This London Pass attraction is most known as the place where Prince William and Kate Middleton got married.
+Westminster Abbey is a UNESCO World Heritage Site and not only a church, but the burial place for some of the most esteemed British intellectuals such as Isaac Newton, Charles Darwin, and Charles Dickens.

 The Tower Bridge is one of the most photographed landmarks in London and an engineering marvel.
 With your ticket, you will be able to go to the top where you will find not only beautiful views of the Thames, but also the history on how this bridge was built over a century ago.
 Read our review of the Tower Bridge Exhibition tour.